0smic/Random_Program/README.md

 The list would look like this.
 ("*,1,2,"*,4,"*,6,"*,...................65}

 Now using some function remove the special character in the list.
-Then you would have the Sorted list in the ascending order. look like this.
+Then you would have the Sorted list in the ascending order.

+look like this.
 [1,2,4,9,12,23,23,43,54,65]

 You can use basic C syntax to make it descending order(reverse it)

+#### Important

+This algorithm will take time when dealing with large data set It wouldn't give accurate result if it have negative numbers